 Records you must keep

-The information you’ll need to document and the records you must keep will depend on the size and structure of your society, and the activities it undertakes.
+The information you will need to document and the records you must keep will depend on the size and structure of your society, and the activities it undertakes.

-To comply with the 2022 Act there are records that your society must keep.
+To comply with the Incorporated Societies Act 2022 there are records that your society must keep.
 You can keep any of these records in English or in te reo Māori.
 Normally physical records are kept at the society’s registered office.
 Your society may decide to also keep electronic copies.

 Constitution